stonkol/gaeta/README.md

 3. the flavour, saltiness, spicyness.
 Represented in pie chart
 4. ingredients list (each item having and add or minus button).
 And an add button to add more ingredients

+## Features

+- Include accessibility features for users with disabilities.
+- Preview combos with drink options visually and a summary.
+## the pizzas

+### Diavola
+Tomato, mozzarella, and spicy salami (Italian pepperoni).

+### Pizza Siciliana (Sfincione)
+Thick, focaccia-like crust topped with tomato sauce, onions, oregano, cheese, and anchovies.

+### Quattro Formaggi (Four Cheese)
+Combines mozzarella, gorgonzola, fontina, and parmesan cheeses.

+### Marinara
+Tomato sauce, garlic, oregano, and olive oil - one of the oldest pizzas, without cheese.

+### Margherita
+Tomato sauce, mozzarella, basil, and olive oil - the classic pizza representing the Italian flag.

 ## the naming

 The earliest known use of the word "pizza" dates back to May 997 CE in a Latin document from **Gaeta**, then part of the Byzantine Empire.
 It records a tenant owing the bishop twelve pizzas, a pork shoulder, and kidney each Christmas, plus twelve pizzas and a couple of chickens each Easter Sunday.